-- 16. Plaintiff, MAKIKO KIMURA, is the owner of the Copyright Registrations that protect the creative content of the Makiko Kimura Works.
+16. Plaintiff, MAKIKO KIMURA, is the owner of the Copyright Registration that protects the creative content of the Makiko Kimura Work.
 Kimura is a freelance illustrator.
 She creates art for greeting cards and children's publications.
 She loves nature, and her inspiration often comes from the innocent movement of children and animals.
-She finds that animals provide a good way of conveying messages and emotions to her audience. - 17.
-In her childhood, Kimura spent a lot of time painting and drawing in books and on walls, papers, and floors.
+She finds that animals provide a good way of conveying messages and emotions to her audience.

+17. In her childhood, Kimura spent a lot of time painting and drawing in books and on walls, papers, and floors.
 She always knew she would be an artist and worked hard to achieve this dream.
-She studied design at university before working as a freelance designer for several textile printing companies. - 18.
-Kimura has expended substantial time, money, and other resources in developing, advertising, and otherwise promoting the Makiko Kimura Works.
-As a result, products associated with the Makiko Kimura Works are recognized and exclusively associated by consumers, the public, and the trade as products authorized by Plaintiff (the "Makiko Kimura Products").
+She studied design at university before working as a freelance designer for several textile printing companies.